UlianaSavi/json-server/README.md

 - home - `http://localhost:4000/`

-- get data from db - `http://localhost:4000/users`
+- get users from db - `http://localhost:4000/users`

+- get tickets from db - `http://localhost:4000/tickets`

 - register - `POST /register` (*email* and *password* are required in the *request* body. **Must be valid and in a single copy** )